tiby312/poloto-project/README.md

 ## Can I change the styling of the plots?

 Yes!
-You can harness the power of CSS both in the svg, or outside in html with an embeded svg.
+You can harness the power of CSS both in the svg, or outside in html with an embedded svg.
 Some things you can do:

  * Change the color scheme to fit your html theme.
  * Highlight one plot, make it dashed, or add hover effect